jump-dev/JuMP.jl/doc/callbacks.rst

 In the above example the callback function is defined in the same scope as the model and variable definitions, allowing us to access them.
 If we defined the function in some other scope, or even file, we would not be able to access them directly.
-The proposed solution to this design problem is to seperate the logic of analyzing the current solution values from the callback itself.
+The proposed solution to this design problem is to separate the logic of analyzing the current solution values from the callback itself.
 This has many benefits, including writing unit tests for the callback function to check its correctness.
-The callback function pased to JuMP is then simply a stub that extracts the current solution and any other relevant information and passes that to the constraint generation logic.
+The callback function passed to JuMP is then simply a stub that extracts the current solution and any other relevant information and passes that to the constraint generation logic.
 To apply this to our previous example, consider the following code::